gandalf0079/Linux-commands/LinuxCommands.md

 >>scp- This command enables you to securely copy files between hosts on a network.

+>>>sed- This command allows you to make changes to textfiles, such as mass search & replace operations from the commandline.

 >>shutdown- This command schedules a time for the system to be powered down.
 It may be used to halt, power-off or reboot the machine

 >>sleep- This command is used to delay or pause (specifically execution of a command) for a specified amount of time.